kbrsh/blog/src/moon.md

 The React model also limits UI input to state and output to views.
 All other inputs and effects are second-class citizens.

 For example, displaying the time would break out of the functional mental model.
-It requires input from an impure function and depends on the developer to handle timing effects.
+It needs input from an impure function and depends on the developer to handle timing effects.

 ```js
 import React, { useState } from "react";